About the conference

 Call for presentations

-We are now seeking abstracts for presentations or virtual posters that explore the theme Past informing the future.
+We are seeking abstracts for presentations or virtual posters that explore the theme Past informing the future and which cover a broad range of issues including but not limited to:

 Information on sponsorship opportunities will be available shortly.